smo-key/notebookgenie/templates/readme.md

 - Each template folder must contain the following elements:
   - **index.tex**: The main LaTeX template
   - **snapshot.png**: Small (size to be determined) snapshot of the template
+  - **template.yml**: Contains keys and values as settable options - these exact options will be give to the user - they will represent values in template parsing below
   - All of its assets accessed by index.tex (e.g. include files, images, etc.) must be placed in this folder as well

 For now, this process is manual and requires direct server access.
 After a few successful builds, we'll streamline this system so users can upload their own LaTeX templates.